-• Myth: There are non-citizens on the voter rolls.
+Myth: There are non-citizens on the voter rolls.
 The state should be using the Department of Homeland Security (DHS) to help identify non-citizens who register to vote.

-The right to vote is a fundamental freedom enjoyed by all U.S. citizens regardless of where they were born.
+Truth: The right to vote is a fundamental freedom enjoyed by all U.S. citizens regardless of where they were born.
 Past efforts to use DHS information to purge non-citizens have unfairly singled out foreign-born citizens, making them jump through unnecessary hoops to register and stay registered.
 Non-citizens who register to vote already face criminal prosecution and deportation.
 Protecting the integrity of our elections is essential; in the process, we cannot infringe on freedom.

-- Demos resource page on Husted v.
-A. Philip Randolph Institute, heard by the Supreme Court in 2018. - Politifact Florida, Homeland Security warned that the SAVE database is not foolproof way to verify the voter rolls, LWV says - Leave Crosscheck resource page
+- " Politifact Florida, Homeland Security warned that the SAVE database is not foolproof way to verify the voter rolls, LWV says - " Leave Crosscheck resource page